-Solan building collapse: 2 dead, 23 injured and 12 still trapped; Rescue ops underway
+Solan building collapse: 5 dead, 9 still trapped under debris; CM to visit on Monday

-Shimla, July 14: At least two people, including an Army man, were killed and 23 injured after a four-storey building collapsed in Himachal Pradesh's Solan district on Sunday.
+Shimla, July 14: At least five people, including four defence personnel, were killed and 23 injured after a four-storey building collapsed in Himachal Pradesh's Solan district on Sunday.
+As per latest reports, nine people are still trapped under the debris

 The building, which housed a restaurant, located on the Nahan-Kumarhatti road, collapsed amidst heavy rains in the area, an official said, as per PTI report.